Frequently Asked Questions

 Executive Committee

 The Executive Committee is the implementing and supervising arm of the Board of Directors.
-The Secretary General, Ecclesiastical Assistant and Treasurer are non-voting members.
+The Secretary General, the Spiritual Advisor and the Treasurer are non-voting members.

 President: Caoimhe de Barra (Trócaire)